grafana/agent/docs/sources/flow/concepts/components.md

 }
 ```

 > Components are referenced by combining the component name with its label.
-For
-> example, a `local.file` component labeled `foo` would be referenced as
+> For > example, a `local.file` component labeled `foo` would be referenced as `local.file.foo`.
-> `local.file.foo`.
 >
-> The combination of a component's name and its label must be unique within the
+> The combination of a component's name and its label must be unique within the configuration file.
-> configuration file.
-This means multiple instances of a component may be
-> defined as long as each instance has a different label value.
+> This means multiple instances of a component may be defined as long as each instance has a different label value.

 ## Pipelines

-Most arguments for a component in a configuration file are constant values, such
-setting a `log_level` attribute to the quoted string `"debug"`:
+Most arguments for a component in a configuration file are constant values, such as setting a `log_level` attribute to the quoted string `"debug"`:

 ```river
 log_level = "debug"
 ```

-_Expressions_ can be used to dynamically compute the value of an argument at
+_Expressions_ can be used to dynamically compute the value of an argument at runtime.
-runtime.
-Among other things, expressions can be used to retrieve the value of
-an environment variable (`log_level = env("LOG_LEVEL")`) or to reference an
+Among other things, expressions can be used to retrieve the value of an environment variable
-exported field of another component (`log_level = local.file.log_level.content`).
+(`log_level = env("LOG_LEVEL")`) or to reference an exported field of another component (`log_level = local.file.log_level.content`).

-When a component's argument references an exported field of another component,
-a dependant relationship is created: a component's input (arguments) now
+When a component's argument references an exported field of another component, a dependant relationship is created.
-depends on another component's output (exports).
-The input of the component
+A component's input (arguments) now depends on another component's output (exports).
-will now be re-evaluated any time the exports of the components it references
+The input of the component will now be re-evaluated any time the exports of the components it references get updated.
-get updated.

-The flow of data through the set of references between components forms a
+The flow of data through the set of references between components forms a _pipeline_.
-_pipeline_.

 An example pipeline may look like this:

 1. A `local.file` component watches a file on disk containing an API key.
-2. A `prometheus.remote_write` component is configured to receive metrics and
-   forward them to an external database using the API key from the `local.file`
+1. A `prometheus.remote_write` component is configured to receive metrics and  forward them to an external database using the API key from the `local.file` for authentication.
-   for authentication.
-3. A `discovery.kubernetes` component discovers and exports Kubernetes Pods
-   where metrics can be collected.
+1. A `discovery.kubernetes` component discovers and exports Kubernetes Pods where metrics can be collected.
-4. A `prometheus.scrape` component references the exports of the previous
-   component, and sends collected metrics to the `prometheus.remote_write`
+1. A `prometheus.scrape` component references the exports of the previous component, and sends collected metrics to the `prometheus.remote_write` component.
-   component.

 <p align="center">
 <img src="../../../assets/concepts_example_pipeline.svg" alt="Flow of example pipeline" width="500" />
 </p>

-The following configuration file represents the pipeline:
+The following configuration file represents the pipeline.

 ```river
 // Get our API key from disk.